IBM/predict-insurance-charges-with-autoai/README.md

 * Within your IBM Cloud account, click on the top search bar to search for cloud services and offerings.
 Type in `Watson Studio` and then click on `Watson Studio` under `Catalog Results`.

-* This will take you to the Watson Studio service page.
+* This takes you to the Watson Studio service page.
 There you can name the service as you wish.
 I named it mine `Watson-Studio-trial`.
 You can also choose which data center to create your instance in.
 The gif above shows mine as being created in Dallas.

-* For this guide, we will choose the `Lite` service, which is no-charge.
+* For this guide, you choose the `Lite` service, which is no-charge.
 This has limited compute; it is enough to understand the main functionality of the service.

 * Once you are satisfied with your service name, and location, and plan, click on create in the bottom-right corner.
 This creates your Watson Studio instance.